Brakes Squeak When Stopping Slow

 Sometimes, the condition of the brake pads determines the vibration levels, which contributes to squeaky noises.
 In terms of replacement, buy high-quality grade brake pads.
 Although, you may not get replacement pads that will work exactly like the old one.

-You can either use a semi-metallic brake pad, Non-Asbestos Organic, or the ceramic brake pad.
+You can either use a semi-metallic brake pad, Non-Asbestos Organic, or ceramic brake pad.
 Semi-metallic brake pads are the most popular among them.
 They conduct heat very well and have one of the best stopping power.
 However, they tend to rust and wear down the rotor sooner than later.

 Ceramic brake pads are the best type of pads and the most expensive.
-It may not have the best stopping power, but they don't rust, are quieter, and do not produce any dust.
+It may not have the best-stopping power, but they don’t rust, are quieter, and do not produce any dust.

 4. Avoid leaving out your car in a cold environment overnight.